October 18, 2016

 All poetry, excerpts, and video performances © Kathy Jetnil-Kijiner

 Kathy Jetnil-Kijiner is a Marshallese poet, writer, performance artist, and journalist.
 She has used her poetry to raise awareness of the struggles of her island nation, including social justice issues and forced migration.
 Raised and educated in Hawaii, she studied at Mills College and the University of California, Berkeley.
 She currently serves as Pacific Studies instructor at the College of the Marshall Islands.
-Her book, Poems from a Marshallese Daughter, will be available in December 2016.
-Visit her website
+Her book, Poems from a Marshallese Daughter, will be published by University of Arizona Press.
+Poems of a Marshallese Daughter and visit Kathy’s website